bbc/peaks.js/README.md

 instance.segments.add({ startTime: 0, endTime: 10.5 });
 ```

 Alternatively, provide an array of segment objects to add all those segments at once.
+It's much more efficient to do this than add a single segment at a time.

 ```js
 instance.segments.add([